SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsection{Data Acquisition and Processing}

 Due to the difficulties associated with collecting and labeling images of bone marrow blood samples, and the highly granular classification required for bone marrow blood cells, there is a notable lack of accurately labeled, large-scale, fine-grained bone marrow blood cell datasets in the academic community.
 To address this gap, our team, in collaboration with the Department of Hematology at Zhejiang Hospital in Hangzhou, Zhejiang Province, China, has established the private BMCD-FGCD dataset.
+This research study was conducted retrospectively and in accordance with the principles of the Declaration of Helsinki.
+We applied for an informed consent waiver.
+Approval was granted by the Ethics Review Committee of Zhejiang Hospital: 2024 Proc.
+No. (023K).

 This dataset, which contains over 10,000 images, comprises nearly 40 different classifications and has been accurately labeled by three senior physicians with more than 20 years of experience in hematology.
 The BMCD-FGCD dataset includes a total of 92,335 bone marrow blood cell images that span nearly 40 distinct blood cell categories.
 For the purposes of this study, the dataset is divided into a training set containing 73,877 samples and a test set containing 18,458 samples.
-Detailed statistical information is presented in Fig. \ref{fig4}.
+Detailed statistical information is presented in Fig. \ref{fig5}.
 In an effort to contribute positively to the advancement of the field, we have decided to make the BMCD-FGCD dataset publicly available to other researchers.

-The BMCD-FGCD dataset comprises original images derived from bone marrow sample images within the hospital data system.
+Our private dataset comprises original images derived from bone marrow sample images within the hospital data system.
 These images have been collected from patients who presented to the Department of Hematology at Zhejiang Hospital and were deemed by specialized physicians to require bone marrow aspiration for diagnostic assistance following preliminary clinical evaluations.
-The construction of the BMCD-FGCD dataset, as illustrated in Fig. \ref{fig5}, was methodically conducted through a tripartite process:
+The construction of the BMCD-FGCD dataset, as illustrated in Fig. \ref{fig6}, was methodically conducted through a tripartite process: